calum74/mandelbrot-qt/CONTRIBUTING.md

 ## Building the software

 Trying to build anything with Qt is an utterly miserable and demoralising experience.
-MandelbrotQt using C++ and Qt, and is built using CMake.
+Mandelbrot-Qt using C++ and Qt, and is built using CMake.

 On Linux: